x

 Observe Warning Signs: pay attention to posted warning signs or RED flags that indicate hazardous water conditions, including rip currents.

-Ask!: if you’re not sure, ask lifeguards or local authorities about the presence of rip currents before entering the water.
+Ask!: if you’re unsure, ask lifeguards or local authorities about the presence of rip currents before entering the water.

-Understand Beach Conditions: learn about the typical beach conditions in the area you are visiting because some beaches are more prone to rip currents than others.
+Understand Beach Conditions: learn about the typical beach conditions in the area you visit.
+Some beaches are more prone to rip currents than others.

 What to Do If You’re Caught in a Rip Current